 Major depressive disorder is a depressive disorder affecting countless people each day.
 The primary markers of MDD are depressed mood and loss of interest or loss of pleasure, but a person could have MDD without either of these symptoms.2 The condition has the power to negatively affect a person’s physical, mental, and spiritual health in profound ways.

-At times, people may mistake moments of sadness for MDD.
+At times, people may mistake moments of sadness for depression.
 Many people experience intense feelings of sadness without meeting all of the criteria for a diagnosis of MDD.2 Sadness is an expected part of life and should not be considered depression.
 A mental health professional can help explain the differences between typical and atypical levels of sadness.

-MDD vs. Other Depressive Disorders
+MDD Vs. Other Depressive Disorders

 Other types of depression like persistent depressive disorder, disruptive mood dysregulation disorder, and unspecified depressive disorder share many symptoms with MDD.
 The main differences will involve the frequency, duration, and intensity of symptoms.2

 Differentiating between MDD and another depressive disorder or between expected levels of sadness and depression can prove difficult.
 Spend some time reflecting on your symptoms, situations, and stressors, and if you’re unsure about your symptoms, or they point to depression, be sure to reach out to a mental health professional.
+Therapists have the experience and education needed to note the difference between expected and unexpected feelings while devising a treatment plan aimed at relieving your symptoms.

-Symptoms of Major Depressive Disorder
+Major Depressive Disorder Symptoms

 The symptoms of clinical depression are:2